ebjamieson97/undidjl/README.md

   A string (either `"true"` or `"false"`) which determines whether or not to save the `combined_trends_data.csv`.
 Defaults to `"true"`.

 - **covariates** (*string, optional*):
-  A string (either `"true"` or `"false"`) which whether to plot the mean outcome or the mean outcome residualized by covariates.
+  A string (either `"true"` or `"false"`) which determines whether to plot the mean outcome or the mean outcome residualized by covariates.
 Defaults to `"false"` (plots the mean outcome).

 - **omit_silos** (*string, optional*):
   A string which omits the specified silos from the plot.